 With ProofHub, project managers ensure that all processes and components are streamlined for successful project delivery.

 A time tracking software to bring all your time data at one place.
 Add multiple timesheets to record time data, use them for payroll, client billing, estimation, tracking, and even time management.

 Set time estimates, and see all time data of people across all projects, billable or non-billable, project progress, and status in bird’s eye view without the need to jump through projects.
 Track time manually or use timers to record the time it takes to get work done.

 Get a visual roadmap timeline of the complete and incomplete milestones in a project and manage projects accordingly.
-Download project reports of the projects of your choice and use in meetings or however you want to plan and schedule projects.
+Download project reports of the projects of your choice and use them in meetings or however, you want to plan and schedule projects.

 Visualize team capacity and assign work according to the team workload.
 See metrics by the person across all their assigned work.